ravi-pandit14/oneSignal-notification/README.md

 # oneSignal-notification

 ##Quick replicate
-1. download "app-debug.apk" and invoke POST api call from Postman (make sure fist import json file into 'Postman' for api call)
+1. You can download "app-debug.apk" and invoke POST api call from Postman (make sure fist import json file into 'Postman' for api call)

 Some important link: